Submit a Review & Earn an Amazon Gift Card

 Citations are publications that use Tocris products.

 Currently there are no citations for Hesperadin hydrochloride.
 Do you know of a great paper that uses Hesperadin hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 In normal cells, each stage of the cell cycle is tightly regulated, however in cancer cells many genes and proteins that are involved in the regulation of the cell cycle are mutated or over expressed.
 Adapted from the 2015 Cancer Product Guide, Edition 3, this poster summarizes the stages of the cell cycle and DNA repair.
 It also highlights strategies for enhancing replicative stress in cancer cells to force mitotic catastrophe and cell death.